ipazc/nanoblocks/docs/source/tutorial/xnoblocks_transactions.rst

     >>> network = NanoNetwork(node, work_server=nano_work_server)

 There's a tool called `nano-work-server <https://github.com/nanocurrency/nano-work-server>`_.
-You may want to install it in case you want to play with transactions using `NanoBlocks`.
+You may want to install it in case you want to play with transactions using `nanoblocks`.

 Sending and receiving transactions